remix-run/react-router/docs/guides/Histories.md

 Hash history uses the hash (`#`) portion of the URL, creating routes that look like `example.com/#/some/path`.

 #### Should I use `hashHistory`?
 Hash history works without configuring your server, so if you're just getting started, go ahead and use it.
-But, we don't recommend using it in production, every web app should aspire to use `browserHistory`.
+In general, though, production web applications should use `browserHistory` for the cleaner URLs, and for support for server-side rendering, which is impossible with `hashHistory`.

+Additionally, as mentioned above, some older browsers do not support the HTML5 History API.
+If it's important to you to not use full page reloads for navigation on those older browsers, then you will also need to use `hashHistory`.

 #### What is that `?_k=ckuvup` junk in the URL?
 When a history transitions around your app with `push` or `replace`, it can store "location state" that doesn't show up in the URL on the new location, think of it a little bit like post data in an HTML form.